lmmx/scholaRdaemon/README.md

 * this could perhaps be automated with a cron job like Lynn Root used for her [*IfMeetThenTweet*](https://github.com/econchick/IfMeetThenTweet/) IFTTT alternative
 * it could also perhaps be hosted on a free micro instance of Amazon Web Services EC2 (but I've not tried yet) *etc.*
-* sending the papers to [Buffer](https://bufferapp.com/guides) doesn't make much sense since it seems to be at most 1 email a day, though perhaps other queries may vary - let me know if you make use of this
+* sending the papers to [Buffer](https://bufferapp.com/guides) doesn't make much sense since it seems to be at most 1 email a day, though perhaps other queries may vary

 ### 1: Gmail checker

-> <small>At time of writing, there's an unresolved issue with [`gmailr`'s email sending ability](https://github.com/jimhester/gmailr/issues/11), but that's not of interest so I went with R.</small>

 ```r
 install.packages('gmailr')